glschull/SimulationTheoryTests/REDDIT_IMMEDIATE_KARMA_CONTENT.md

 - Instrumental correlations (shared systematic errors)
 - Selection effects in data processing

 Any recommendations for additional statistical validation approaches?
-This is pushing the boundaries of what I learned in grad school!
+This is pushing the boundaries of what I've been able to teach myself!

-**Background:** Physics PhD working on empirical testing of fundamental questions about information structure in nature.
+**Background:** Self-taught physics enthusiast working on empirical testing of fundamental questions about information structure in nature.
 ```

 ---